Reconnaissance

 View Session History

-Click on a session to see the conversation:
+Select a session leaf to view the conversation:

 • Full transcript with prompts and responses